izikeros/blog/content/posts/notes/neural_networks_and_evolutionary_algorithms_course_udemy.md

   - genetic-algorithms
   - udemy
 Title: Combining Neural Networks and Evolutionary Algorithms
+Prompt: How the evolutionary algorithms can be used together with neural networks.
+Mention NN weights optimization and other types of applications of these two methods used jointly
 ---
 Evolutionary algorithms (EAs) can be used in conjunction with neural networks (NNs) in a variety of ways.
 One of the most common applications is the optimization of the weights of a NN using an EA.
 This process is known as neuroevolution and it can be used to improve the performance of a NN by fine-tuning its weights to a specific task.

 - One way to optimize the weights of a NN using an EA is to **encode the weights as a set of parameters, and then use an EA to search for the optimal values of these parameters**.
 This can be done using genetic algorithms (GAs), where the parameters of the NN are encoded as a chromosome and the EA searches for the best chromosome using genetic operators such as crossover and mutation.